 Physiotherapy is as varied as Osteopathy and Chiropractic, with some Physiotherapists working in rehabilitation, sports therapy, workplace or occupational therapy.
 They can employ a range of different techniques from manual work such as joint manipulation or mobilisation, muscle stretching, and kinds of massage, as well as using other techniques such as dry needling, taping, and TENS treatments.
 Some Physiotherapists even employ neurodynamics, a treatment to help restore full nerve function.

 Physiotherapy will almost almost involve exercise of some kind, tailored specifically to the patients injury or rehabilitation.
 This may include stretching and/or strengthening exercises, rehabilitation exercises to help restore function to or retrain certain parts of the body.

 In reality there is often an overlap of techniques between these three professions.
 Some Chiropractors treat using Osteopatic methods, some Osteopaths treat using Physiotherapy techniques, and some Physiotherapists practice exclusively with back and neck pain, which was the traditional domain of Chiropractors and Osteopaths.
 Regardless of the profession each health care professional will treat differently depending on where they have studied, their own personal philosophy, what experience has taught them and what is in the best interest of the patient.

 Here at Yarra Hills Chiropractic, the Chiropractors solely employ the Gonstead System of Chiropractic.
 They abide by Palmers original theories and use a hands on approach when treating their patients.
-That being said all of our Chiropractors have their own style and specialties, and while one Chiropractor may treat a concern differently from another, the objective is the same, to restore function to the spine and restoring the body to full health and function.
+That being said all of our Chiropractors have their own style and special interest, and while one Chiropractor may treat a concern differently from another, the objective is the same, to restore function to the spine and restoring the body to full health and function.

 Contact us to find out more about Yarra Hills Chiropractic.